 Image Processing and Enhancement

 Techniques adopted include Principal Component Analysis (PCA), which allows redundant data to be compacted into fewer bands so that the dimensionality of the data is reduced.
 It was used to reduce the redundancy between the spectral reflectance of the spectral bands.
 Therefore, PCA uses such correlation to suppress the redundant information and enhance specific spectral information in specific PCA bands.
-PCA is applied to the fused image, the resulting image has high spatial resolution and a wide range of colours that make the different lithological units easily discriminated.
+PCA is applied to the fused image, the resulting image has high spatial resolution and a wide range of colors that make the different lithological units easily discriminated.
 Structural interpretation, filtering and edge detection techniques were applied to SRTM (DEM) to pick structural features in the form of lineaments in the study area.

 Enhancement of the TMI involved removal of unwanted high-amplitude short- wavelength features using non-linear filtering.
 Enhanced TMI reveals faults and fracture corridors that control fluid flow and rock mass behavior (Kazeem et al. 2022).
 The Total Magnetic Intensity (TMI) grid (Figure 17) was processed, filtered and transformed to First Vertical Derivative (FVD) using Oasis Montaj for identification of structural trends (Figure 22).
 Enhancement of the images using Reduced to Equator (RTE) was applied to obtain a clear image of the structures and the regional structural lineaments were extracted and presented in (Figure 18).
 Using derivative procedures, the edges of anomalies were sharpened and shallow features were enhanced.
 The resulting vertical derivative map provides a sharper image than the total magnetic intensity map because it is more responsive to local influences than to regional effects.